 So will healthcare professions, as large swaths of people from earlier generations, most significantly the Baby Boomers, are aging and retiring.

-Many successful web designers do not have a formal education on the subject.
+Many successful web designers do not have formal education on the subject.
 That being said, a degree in web design will be very helpful in getting a better job opportunity.
-Many technical schools offer specific programs in web design that can be a much better option than traditional four-year colleges for students wanting to enter this field.
+Many technical schools offer specific programs in web design.
+That can be a much better option than traditional four-year colleges for students wanting to enter this field.

 Generation Z is set to continue in the footsteps of their “older sibling,” Millennials, in many ways.
-They want better work-life balance, are very tech savvy and don’t particularly want to work for giant corporations, instead preferring to work for small and medium companies.
-The future is in their hands – and the future looks bright.
+They want better work-life balance, are very tech-savvy and don’t particularly want to work for giant corporations.
+Instead preferring to work for small and medium companies.
+The future careers are in their hands – and the future looks bright.